Merrick101/autovise/progress_tracker.md

 ---

-**Task 2 - Admin Roles & Permissions Setup:**
+## Task 2 - Admin Roles & Permissions Setup

+**Status:**
+- Complete

+**Summary:**
-Configured role-based access control within Django Admin, clearly separating superuser and staff responsibilities.
+- Configured role-based access control within Django Admin, clearly separating superuser and staff responsibilities.
 Implemented group-based permissions for catalog management while restricting order access to superusers only.

-Key Actions:
+**Key Actions:**
 - Created a dedicated Catalog Editors group with permissions for Product, Category, Bundle, Tag, and ProductType
 - Assigned staff users to the group using the Django Admin interface
 - Verified staff can manage catalog data but cannot access Orders
 - Implemented OrderAdmin permission overrides to enforce superuser-only access
 - Confirmed admin visibility and field access reflects assigned role

-Outcome:
+**Key Outcomes:**
 - Staff users can manage product and bundle data, but not orders
 - Superusers retain full access to all admin features
 - Permissions are enforced securely and tested across user roles